wolfy-j/lodm/README.md

 ## Issues
 Please do not open issue tickets in this github project unless they are related to integration process.
 Use [Components Respository](https://github.com/spiral/components) for ODM related issues.

+## Dependencies
+At this moment such module depends on whole set of spiral componentns and their nested dependencies, however this state is kept only until every component will get it's own repository.